5afe/safe/specs/create_password/01_main.rst

 Problem Definition
 ---------------------

-- We need the user to set a password for the app so (1) Nobody can open the app or confirm transactions without the password (2) We can encrypt the private key of the device.
+- We need the user to set a password for the app so:

+  - Nobody can open the app or confirm transactions without the password
+  - We can encrypt the private key of the device.

 - Most devices have a fingerprint sensor.
 Users should be able to use it additionally to the password.
 - We need the user to agree to the Terms and Privacy Policy.